jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/40_create_training_data/40_lambda_code/_index.md

 The default Timeout setting is 3 seconds.
 If tested now, the Lambda will throw an error message saying the task timed out after 3 seconds.
 Each screenshot takes up to 3 seconds to generate, we will create 230 images, so the timeout needs to be more than 690 seconds.

-* Edit the Description - Add a description of the function, *This function creates the training data for the Read Analogue Guages workshop.*
+* Edit the Description - Add a description of the function, *This function creates the training data for the Read Analogue Gauges workshop.*
 * Memory (MB) - Increase to 4096 MB
 * Timeout - Increase to 15 min
-* Execution role - Select the existing service role with the *service-role/captureAnalogueGuageTraining-role-* prefix
+* Execution role - Select the existing service role with the *service-role/captureAnalogueGaugeTraining-role-* prefix
 * Select **Save**

 ![Basic settings](40_lambda_code/images/code-lambda-function-9.png "Basic settings")